What does INVEST Stand For?

 - 2003: the INVEST checklist for quickly evaluating user stories originates in an article by Bill Wake, which also repurposed the acronym SMART (Specific, Measurable, Achievable, Relevant, Time-boxed) for tasks resulting from the technical decomposition of user stories.

-- 2004: the INVEST acronym is among the techniques recommended in Mike Cohn’s “User Stories applied“, which discusses it at length in Chapter 2.
+- 2004: the INVEST acronym is among the techniques recommended in Mike Cohn’s “User Stories applied“, which discusses the concept at length in Chapter 2.